-Depending on the particular thin client, and the way it is configured, it will be different, but your IT dept will have to do this part.
+Depending on the particular thin client, and the way it is configured, it will be different, but your IT department will have to do this part.

 Sometimes your IT dept will have configured remote access through Microsoft's Remote Desktop Protocol (RDP).
 Aside from the public IP address, firewall and port forwarding settings, which are not covered in this guide, this will be the same process as using Talkatoo locally in the office over RDP.